virajrch/imagekit-gem/README.md

     $ gem 'imagekit'

 ###### Note: `The CarrierWave GEM should be loaded before the Imagekit GEM.`.
-Below we have provided quick instructions for using Cloudinary with CarrierWave in your Rails project.
+Below we have provided quick instructions for using imagekit with CarrierWave in your Rails project.

 In our example, we have the Post model entity.
 You can attach an image to each post.
 Attached images are managed by the 'picture' attribute (column) of the Post entity.